 14. Laugh, find your sense of humour, whatever that is to you and own it.

 We are all individuals.
-We take the steps in our own timescale and our own order, what works for one may not work for another, keep going, keep learning, keep growing, be exactly who you want to be for you in the present moment, and keep updating your mindset to create who you want to become in the future.
+We take the steps in our own timescale and our own order.
+What works for one may not work for another.
+Keep going, keep learning, keep growing, be exactly who you want to be for yourself in the present moment, and keep updating your mindset to create who you want to become in the future.
 Reach out to others, whether that to receive help or give help, most people in the world want to help, and most people want to be helped.

 The online courses are available by Elizabeth Shaw.